On K\"ahler Ricci shrinker surfaces: Introduction

 \begin{itemize} \item The first is the local scalar curvature estimate, which originates from our previous work~\cite{LLW21}.
-This estimate guarantees the control of the points with bounded reduced distance (in the sense of Perelman~\cite{Pe1}) to given points, or related $H$-center in the terminology of~\cite{Bam20a}. \item The second is to obtain a splitting direction of the limit flow, thus reducing the dimension of the limit flow by $1$.
-The splitting direction comes from $\nabla f$, after proper rescaling.
-Note that we shall study the estimate of $\nabla f$ in spacetime rather than only on a fixed time slice. \item The third is to show that the limit flow is a conventional ancient Ricci flow solution.
-Combining the symmetry induced by $J$ with the tangent flow argument, we are able to remove the singularities of the limit flow.
-Furthermore, using localized maximum principle argument similar to~\cite{CBL07}, we obtain the limit flow has nonnegative sectional curvature.
-Together with Toponogov's comparison geometry (For example, the technique used in~\cite{Pe1}), we obtain the limit flow has bounded sectional curvature on each time slice.
-Therefore, the flow is a conventional ancient K\"ahler Ricci flow. \item The fourth is the classification of ancient K\"ahler Ricci flow of complex dimension two developed by the first-named author and his collaborator~\cite{CL20}.
-Any non-flat ancient K\"ahler Ricci flow solution with a splitting $\R$-factor must be $( \CP^1 \times \C,g_c(t),J_c) $, the canonical ancient solution on the cylinder $\CP^1 \times \C$. \end{itemize}
+This estimate ensures control over points with bounded reduced distance (in the sense of Perelman~\cite{Pe1}) to given points or related $H$-center in the terminology of~\cite{Bam20a}. \item The second is obtaining a splitting direction of the limiting flow, thus reducing the dimension of the flow by one.
+The splitting direction comes from $\nabla f$ after proper rescaling.
+It is important to note that we analyze the estimate of $\nabla f$ in spacetime, rather than solely on a fixed time slice.